A related and updated discussion of global population and GDP increases and their effects on climate change can be found here.

 We are currently undergoing the sixth extinction in earth’s history.
 If this continues, the earth will see a major transition in life on the planet (possibly without humans), much as happened during the fifth extinction that killed off the dinosaurs, allowing the evolutionary development of mammals and eventually, us.

-To minimize the effects of climate change (we cannot prevent it at this point), we need to carry out three multinational policies within the next few years:
+To minimize the future effects of climate change we need to carry out three multinational policies within the next few years:

-- develop/implement carbon capture technologies (i.e., extract CO2 from the atmosphere and store it underground)
+- develop/implement carbon capture technologies (i.e., extract CO2 from the atmosphere and store it underground–Watch Nova video)

 - dramatically reduce fossil fuel energy (via carbon taxes and other government regulations)